ebzzry/ebzzry.github.io/src/words.md

   very soul of these livid disenchantments.<br>

-* It doesn't really matter if we keep failing; what matters is that we keep trying.<br>
+* It doesn’t really matter if we keep failing; what matters is that we keep trying.<br>